 - Ready-made shortcrust pastry - if all else fails and you're in a rush, then grab a block of ready-made pastry and you can have your mince pies made in under 30 minutes.

-Recommended Equipment
+Recommended equipment

-What should I serve shortcrust mince pies with?
+What should I serve with mince pies?

 Nothing beats a gently warmed mince pie; the crumbly pastry and the rich fruit are a winning combination.
-But try adding one of these for extra indulgence... and don't forget a fork or spoon!

-- Ice Cream - a scoop of creamy vanilla ice cream gently melting with the warmth of the pie is pure heaven.
+- Rum or Brandy Butter – nothing screams Christmas more than piling rum butter onto your desserts.
+There is no excuse, it goes with everything at this time of year.
+Ice Cream – a scoop of creamy vanilla ice cream gently melting with the warmth of the pie is pure heaven.
 You could even make your own easy no-churn ice cream.

 How long do mince pies keep for?